Please note: This post contains affiliate links.

 10. Stay Calm and Travel On

-It’s our fifth month away from “home”, and they now adjust to a new place after a few hours or a day at most.
-We’re always carrying their favorite treats and will buy them a new toy if they’re feeling extra antsy.
-I’m proud of how much progress they’ve made.
-And yes, at times traveling with cats still drives me crazy.
-But the traveling makes it all so worth it.
+By our fifth month away from “home”, they would adjust to a new place after a few hours or a day at most.
+I was so proud of how much progress they’ve made.

 As an Amazon and RewardStyle Associate I earn from qualifying purchases.
 This is at no extra cost to you, and all opinions are my own.
 Thank you for reading and checking out my suggestions!